 Glacier National Park

 We recommend adjusting your itinerary if you want to spend any additional time in the national parks in general, we were tempted to but we know we’d love to just come back.
 Be sure to check out our suggested itinerary for Glacier National Park too for more helpful resources to plan your trip.

 Some places we highly recommend checking out are of course the scenic Lake McDonald, one of the most popular stops in Glacier National Park for viewpoints as well as Lake McDonald Lodge where you can get on a boat tour of the lake and enjoy the epic views and scenery.

-Don’t miss the famous Going-to-the-sun-road either which gives you some of the best views of the park’s scenery.
+Don’t miss the famous Going-to-the-Sun-Road either which gives you some of the best views of the park’s scenery.
 It’s not fair for the driver since they have to pay attention to the road, so we recommend hopping on the famous Red Bus Tours so everyone in your party can enjoy the views from a historic, restored red bus from the 1930s for an unforgettable memory.

 Another great stop is Avalanche Creek and the Trail of the Cedars and we highly recommend checking out Two Medicine, just note alot of the facilities on this side of the park close by September!